When planning a visit to La Jolla or San Diego, and looking for fun, memorable things to do, consider our scenic 5K Running Tour La Jolla.

 Our Coastal 5K Running Tour La Jolla

-We run a 3.5-mile course, meandering along the coastline and the historic area of La Jolla.
-We run by the Whale View Point, Children's Pool, La Jolla Cove, and the Cliff Walk.
-We even descend down the 145 steps into the Cove Cave (Sunny Jim's Cave).
+We run a 3.5-mile course, meandering along the coastline and the historic area of La Jolla, right along the Whale View Point, Children's Pool, La Jolla Cove, and the Cliff Walk.

-We stop 7 to 10 times during the run for best photo opps and to learn about La Jolla's history and culture.
+We may stop several times during the run for great photo opps and to learn about La Jolla's history and culture.

 Actual Distance: 3.5 miles